-This Procedure for the Nomination of World Heritage Sites will provide further guidance on: format and procedure for the entire UNESCO nomination process, provide guidance on the necessary studies that will ensure communities benefit from the world heritage properties in their neighbourhood and that they contribute to their livelihoods.
+The main objectives of the Format and Procedure is to provide guidance for anyone who intends to propose sites for Tentative Listing and World Heritage Status to UNESCO through the Department of Forestry, Fisheries and the Environment (the Department).
+It further provides guidance on: format and procedure for the entire UNESCO nomination process, provide guidance on the necessary studies that will ensure communities benefit from the world heritage sites in their neighbourhood and that they contribute to their livelihoods.
+The Format and Procedure complements the Operational Guidelines for the Implementation of the Convention.